yorkbill/get-support/assign-user-access-cases.md

 ## Granting individual users access to cases
 {: #support-user-access}

 Using access groups to assign the support center and user management services is the most efficient way for you to assign access, but you can also assign the same permissions to individual users.
+To assign permissions to an individual user, use the following steps:

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Access (IAM)**, and then select **Users**.
 1. Select the user.
-1. Click **Access policies** > **Assign access**.
+1. Select the **Access policies** tab, and click **Assign access**.
 1. In the Assign user additional access section, select **Account management**.
-1. From the What type of access do you want to assign? section, select **Support Center**.
+1. To assign access to a service, select **Support Center**.
 1. Select any combination of roles to assign the wanted access.
 1. Click **Add**, then click **Assign** from the Access summary section.